 Other area spots worth checking out are Lake Wapello, Lake Geode, Lake Rathbun, Lake Red Rock, and the backwaters of the Mississippi.

 Kakaying is such a fast-growing hobby that there are lots of places to purchase them, from online sites to any of the big sport outfitters.
 But I would recommend getting a more personal touch by going to places like Crawdaddy Outdoors in Waverly, Canoesport Outfitters in Indianola, or River Basin Canoe and Kayak in Burlington.
 These businesses hold clinics and demonstrations where you can “test drive” a kayak.
 They can instruct you on the fundamentals of paddling and can help you pick out a kayak that best fits you and meets your needs.

-Therese Cummiskey has been a naturalist with the Jefferson County Conservation Board for 24 years.
+Therese Cummiskey is a now-retired naturalist with the Jefferson County Conservation Board.
 Learn more about Jefferson County Park.